 Share your successes and challenges

 Overemphasizing your organization’s successes without addressing your challenges can appear insincere.
-Stakeholders will appreciate your efforts to be honest about any obstacles you’re facing, especially when you provide a detailed plan for how you plan to mitigate or address these roadblocks.
+Stakeholders will appreciate your efforts to be honest about any obstacles you’re facing, especially when you provide a detailed plan for mitigating or addressing these roadblocks.

 In conclusion